elementary-particles-Man/KAIRO/samples/README.md

 Generated files:
 * `kairo_ipv6_sample.pcap` – basic capture with randomised values
 * `kairo_test_vectors.pcap` – deterministic packets generated from fixed vectors
+* `template.pcap` – minimal capture produced by the skeleton generator

 ## How to regenerate the captures